 U.S. Bank Investor Relations: 612-303-0778

-Citibank has $523 million invested in ETP and they are the tth largest shareholder in ETE with $540 million in holdings.
+Citibank has $366 million invested in ETP and they are the largest shareholder in ETE with $520 million in holdings.
 Citi has also loaned money to ETP, ETE and their subsidiaries.
+Since the launch of the solidarity campaign Citibank has sold off 29% of their shares in ETP.

 From 2012-2015 a group called Hands Off Appalachia led a campaign that ultimately was successful in pressuring UBS to stop financing mountaintop removal coal mining.
 The campaign included a major direct action targeting UBS' North American headquarters in Connecticut.
 More information about this campaign can be found here.